ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/tutorial.txt

 For single NMT decoding, you have the option to use an optimised version of the beam decoder::

-  $ python $SGNMT/decode.py --decoder vanilla --config_file tut.ini
+  $ python $SGNMT/decode.py --decoder vanilla --config_file tut.ini --nmt_config tut.ini
   (...)
   2016-05-19 13:14:27,040 INFO: Next sentence (ID: 1): 1543 7 1491 1359 1532 692 9 6173
   2016-05-19 13:14:34,009 INFO: Decoded (ID: 1): 1511 7 1422 894 30 8 10453